I almost threw the baby out with the bathwater. Really.

 Essential Oils: The second attempt

 Somehow those oils survived two moves and several years without getting noticed or being used again.
-Once we moved to the rural west we experienced a lot of different changes including having to learn more about maintaining a healthy lifestyle.
+Once we moved to the rural west we experienced a lot of different changes including having to learn more a whole lot more about healthy living.

 With that paradigm shift, I started to dig deeper into educating myself.
-My reading and research led me back to essential oils.
-At the time I felt like we needed to economize, I bought a wide assortment inexpensive essential oils from Amazon.
+My reading and research led me back to essential oils and herbs.
+At the time I felt like we needed to economize, I bought a wide assortment of inexpensive essential oils from Amazon (I actually spent somewhere close to $200 to buy a very popular budget brand).
 I was determined that I would have many options to choose from.
 Just to make sure, I threw away the oils that I had bought several years before, just in case they had expired.

 Nothing helpful happened and my mommy’s heart broke into a thousand pieces when my son’s delicate skin started to turn red and irritated.
 He was looking to me for his comfort and now his chest and back were very obviously bothered by the inexpensive oils.
 I was horrified.
-We rushed to clean off the oils.
+We rushed to clean off the oils, and switched over to steamy showers and standing in front of the freezer to help him with his croup.
 Thankfully, after a day or two, the angry rash eventually disappeared.
 We made it through the incident, but that day I swore off using essential oils on my children.
 My best intentions and carefully following the directions had not been enough to protect my son from harm.
 My fully stocked oil arsenal had hurt my son in his time of need.

 Last Ditch Effort

 I was still partially open to using up these inexpensive oils.
-Over the course of that winter, we experimented with the recipes in the book (mainly so we could use them up) and saw NO changes.
-My husband and I were very disappointed in our results.
+Over the course of that winter, we experimented with the recipes in the reference book I had bought (mainly so we could use them up) and saw NO results.
+My husband and I were very disappointed.
 I was so upset for spending nearly $200 on inexpensive oils that I apologized to my husband for wasting our money.
 To his credit, he was very gracious.

 At that point, I decided that essential oils were just not for our family.
 They just didn’t work, and they had hurt my son!
 I still didn’t throw them away but put them back in the dark closet corner.
 I had the vague thought that they might still work to scent a candle or make some cleaner some day.
 But my heart was firmly set against using oils ever again for anything else.